frazenshtein/fastcd/README.md

 ### Usage

-Just enter 'j' in the terminal to launch jumper that shows last visited directories and allows you change cwd quickly.
+Just enter 'j' in the terminal to launch fastcd's jumber.

+Jumper shows last visited directories and allows you to change cwd quickly.
 You can use arrows and Page Up/Down to navigate the list.
 Start typing to filter directories.

+    Control:
     'Esc', 'F10' or 'Meta + q' to exit.
     'Enter' to change directory to the selected.
     'Meta + Enter' to change directory to the entered.